Ale-Costa92/AWS-Projects/QuickSight_Data-Visualization-S3/README.md

 4. **Visualize Your Data on AWS QuickSight:** Create a new dataset within AWS QuickSight, connect it to your S3 data source, and start visualizing your data.
 Explore various visualization options and apply filters to gain valuable insights.

 5. **Additional Practice:** AWS QuickSight offers advanced features for data visualization and analysis.
-Dive deeper into data source connectivity, data preparation, interactive dashboards, custom calculations, and usage monitoring a more in-depth data analysis.
+Dive deeper into data source connectivity, data preparation, interactive dashboards, custom calculations, and usage monitoring for a more in-depth data analysis.

 ## Conclusion